We don’t support this browser anymore.

 The business is dominated by the extraction and sale of fossil fuels.
 While that remains the case, its fortunes will mainly rest upon commodity prices (over which it has no control), production levels, and the cost of pumping out oil and gas.

-Through a combination of scale and efficiency, Chevron's expecting to see a strong uplift in profitability from each barrel sold compared to pre-pandemic levels.
-That's assuming oil at $60 per barrel.
+Chevron’s doing what it can to run an efficient ship targeting $2-3bn in cost reductions by the end of 2026.
 But, downward swings in commodity prices will still really hurt the bottom line.
 Just a $1 move in the price of a barrel of Brent Crude can hit annual profits by more than $0.4bn.

-In a world that's trying to wean itself off carbon-producing energy sources, Chevron's targeting average annual production growth of at least 3% out to 2027.
-It's got plenty of reserves in the ground too, and spent heavily to expand those levels.
+In a world that's trying to wean itself off carbon-producing energy sources, Chevron's targeting average annual production growth of at least 6% out to 2026.

-Production’s already received a boost from last year’s acquisition of PDC Energy and there could be more of the same to come.
-Chevron has agreed to acquire Hess Corporation, a global energy company with assets across Guyana, North Dakota, Mexico and Thailand.
+Chevron’s also agreed to acquire Hess Corporation, a global energy company with assets across Guyana, North Dakota, Mexico and Thailand.
 The deal's now not expected to close until mid-2025 at the earliest.
+It’s also targeting growth in other new energies such as Hydrogen and Carbon Capture, but for now, only a limited budget has been agreed for investment in that side of the business.

-Chevron's investment plans are ambitious.
+In oil and gas, Chevron's investment plans are more ambitious.
 If the Hess deal closes, the annual capital expenditure budget's set to increase to between $19-$22bn.
 Market forecasts suggest that operating cash flows should cover this whilst leaving room for pay-outs to shareholders.
-But if the deal is blocked then that could threaten plans to increase share buybacks to $20bn per annum from the $15bn seen last year.
-As ever, there are no guarantees and further weakness in commodity prices could put pressure on cash resources.
+We think Chevron is one of the more resilient names in the sector, but distributions to investors can’t be guaranteed.
+And further weakness in commodity prices could put pressure on cash resources.

-Chevron's valuation is below its long-term average which we think reflects a shift in investor sentiment towards the sector and its long-term future.
+Chevron's valuation is below its long-term average, which we think reflects a shift in investor sentiment towards the sector and its long-term future.
 Meanwhile, it's trading at a significant premium to European peers, which we see as unjustified, particularly whilst its strategy beyond peak-oil remains unclear.
-Whilst the Hess deal hangs in the balance, there’s also an increased risk of volatility.
+Given the macro-economic backdrop further volatility can’t be ruled out.

 Environmental, social and governance (ESG) risk